jstavel/jstavel.github.io/_posts/2015-06-24-What-my-family-taught-me.md

 Hi all,

-I work for National Library of Czech Republic.
+I work for National Library of Czech Republic as a lead programmer.
 I have worked already two years from home.
 And it is worth to write what I learned from it.